mosTavassoli/RunTogether-UX/M1/milestone1.md

 3- Needs to be able to find the current location of the running track for the runner who is is detached from the group because of arriving late.

+4. Lisa was the woman who was looking for her friend to join her , it is needed for her to use a platform which let her find the location of the running group.

+5. Roberto was the retired man in the pictures, for being motivated he said it is a good idea for him to take part in a competition with another person with the same level.

 ## Project Description